keniaoquendo/Project-1-EDA/README.md

 - Accounts for 35% of total United States population
 - States: MA, NJ, PA, IL, MI, OH, GA, NC, TN, VA, AZ, WA

-Medium States (Q2 - 50% of data) = population < 6,944,739 & > 1,816,125
+Medium States (Q2 - 50% of data) = population < 6,944,739 and > 1,816,125
 - Accounts for 28% of total United States population
 - States: CT, IN, IA, MN, MO, WI, AL, AR, KS, KY, LA, MD, MS, NE, OK, SC, CO, ID, NV, NM, OR, UT

-Small States (Q1 - lowest 25% of data)= population < 1,816,125
+Small States (Q1 - lowest 25% of data) = population < 1,816,125
 - Accounts for 4% of total United States population
 - States: ME, NH, RI, VT, DE, ND, SD, WV, AK, HI, MT, WY

 ## Death Comparisons
 We arbitrarily chose states to represent each group, showing the Total Deaths, COVID-19 Deaths, and Pneumonia and COVID-19 Deaths.
+- XL state: New York
+- L state: Pennsylvania
+- M state: Connecticut
+- S state: Maine
 ![image](images/death_comp.PNG)
-- The blue area shows the total of all deaths, due to any reason.
-The green area represents death due to multiple conditions (Pneumonia and COVID-19).
-The orange area represent death due to COVID-19.
+- The blue region shows the total of all deaths, due to any reason.
+The green region represents death due to multiple conditions (Pneumonia and COVID-19).
+The orange region represent death due to COVID-19.
 - The XL states had roughly 10% of the total deaths be due to COVID, while the large and medium state groups ranged from 7-9%, and the small states having roughly 5%.
-- We thought it was interesting that the XL states still carry the higher percentage death rate while they make up 33% of the population as opposed to the large state group, which contains 35% of the population.
-This may be explaned by the fact that the XL states have more dense compacted communities.
+- We thought it was interesting the XL states still carry the higher percentage death rate while they make up 33% of the population as opposed to the large state group, which contains 35% of the population.
+This may be explaned by the fact that the XL states have more densely compacted communities.
-- We considered multiple conditions and how is that would raise the potential of death.
-We predicted that the death rates would be overall higher among those with multiple conditions at time of death versus exclusively COVID-19, specifically we looked at the deaths of Pneumonia and COVID-19 versus those with just COVID-19.
+- We considered multiple conditions and how it may raise the potential for death.
+We predicted the death rates would be overall higher among those with multiple conditions at time of death versus exclusively COVID-19.
+Specifically, we looked at the deaths of Pneumonia and COVID-19 versus those with just COVID-19.
 However, the pie charts reject our prediction and show that the percentage of multiple conditions did not make as big of an impact, with percentages ranging from 3% in the XL populated states, to 1% in the smaller populated states.

 ## Residents with Completed Primary Series
-We made a bar chart of each state by their groups (XL, large, medium, small) that includes, Total doses distributed, Total doses administered by jurisdiction, Residents 65+ with a completed primary series, Residents 18+ with a completed primary series, Residents 12+ with a completed primary series, Residents 5+ with a completed primary series
+We made a bar chart of each state by their groups (XL, Large, Medium, Small) that includes, Total doses distributed, Total doses administered by jurisdiction, Residents 65+ with a completed primary series, Residents 18+ with a completed primary series, Residents 12+ with a completed primary series, Residents 5+ with a completed primary series
 ![image](images/XL_dose_bar.png)
 ![image](images/large_doses_bar.png)